ChewKeanHo/researches-filesystems-hierarchy/_Linux/README.md

 The primary objective of this layer is to boot the OS critical component up and running with minimum resources and be functionally operational.
-This is known as `Single User` operating mode in FreeBSD or `Emergency Mode` in many Linux-based OSes.
+This is known as `Emergency Mode` in many Linux OSes.

 There are 2 possibilities: